 “I went to the bathroom and cried after Bob called me a poisonous bitch.” —Margaret Tate

-Though it is a classic, corny romcom complete with Sandra Bullock as the lead, there is some depth here.
+Though it’s a classic, corny romcom complete with Sandra Bullock as the lead, there is some depth here.
 Sandra Bullock’s character is perceived as a cold b*tch at work.
-Now, true she is not the nicest, but she feels like the only way for her to get ahead in publishing is to show this tough exterior, including treating her gorgeous male assistant (Ryan Reynolds) terribly.
-But as with all romcoms, chaos ensues and then they go to Alaska and Betty White is there and the rest is history.
+Now it’s true she isn’t the nicest, but she feels like the only way for her to get ahead in publishing is to show this tough exterior, including treating her gorgeous male assistant (Ryan Reynolds) terribly.
+But as with all romcoms, chaos ensues, then they go to Alaska, Betty White is there, and the rest is history.

 Morning Glory (2010)

 Jerry Barnes: ‘Day Break’ is understaffed, underfunded, and whoever works there will be publicly ridiculed, underpaid, overworked.
 Awful.

 Becky: I’ll take it.

 Rachel McAdams gives a fabulous performance as Becky Fuller (she makes coffee look tired) as a driven-to-the-point-of-insanity young producer who takes a job on a failing morning news show.
 Becky is too obsessed with the job (she barely has time for her adorable love interest) and can’t calm down, even when the show starts to do well (thanks to getting a curmudgeonly Harrison Ford to cooperate).
 When she’s offered her dream job at The Today Show, she’s faced with sticking with the show she built or moving on.